abudaan/vega-multi-view/README.md

     });

 ```
-Here we see an example where the global runtime configuration is loaded as a YAML file.
-Although the `vega-multi-view` is able to detect the type of files but you can make it a bit easier it you provide the type.
+Here we see an example where the global configuration is loaded as a YAML file.
+Although the vega-multi-view is able to detect the type of files, you can make it a bit easier it you provide the type.

-Note that you can not provide a type for view specific runtime configuration or for the vega specs; in those cases `vega-multi-view` will detect it for you and log a warning to the browser console if the type can not be inferred.
+Note that you can not provide a type for view specific configurations or for the vega specs; in those cases vega-multi-view will detect it for you and log a warning to the browser console if the type can not be inferred.

 ## Add it to your own project

 ### Javascript

-You can install `vega-multi-view` with npm or yarn:
+You can install vega-multi-view with npm or yarn:
 ```sh
 # yarn
 yarn add vega-multi-view